 The Story Behind This Recipe

-Hereโs why I love this 7 Scary Side Effects of Magnesium Deficiency You Shouldn’t Ignore: it bakes up beautifully and it tastes like a bakery treat.
-Ever caught yourself feeling wiped out all day, but itโs not even Monday?
-Or maybe youโre sitting there, hand twitching, losing your train of thoughtโฆ andโฆ
+I’m Alexandraa, the cook behind this 7 Scary Side Effects of Magnesium Deficiency You Shouldn’t Ignore.
+After a few test runs, I dialed in the flavors so it’s weeknight-friendly and full of comfort vibes.
+Ever caught yourself feeling wiped out all day, but it’s not even Monday?
+Or maybe you’re sitting there, hand twitching, losing your train of thought… and…

 Common side effects